Drag Baby Mamas

 "Drag Baby Mamas" is the thirteenth episode of the seventeenth season of American reality competition television series RuPaul's Drag Race, and the 235th episode overall.
-The episode first aired in the United States through cable network MTV on March 28, 2025.
-It was followed by an episode of the companion series RuPaul's Drag Race: Untucked.
+It originally aired on the cable network MTV on March 28, 2025, and was followed by an episode of the companion series RuPaul's Drag Race: Untucked.
+The episode's main challenge tasks the five remaining contestants with giving makeovers to family members.